Human-robot interaction research at our company

 How was the reception at the university?

 “The teacher liked the project.
 They acknowledged that I implemented the neural network from scratch and welcomed the way I processed the samples.
 They were also satisfied with machine learning.
 For the purpose of my university studies, Netlife Robotics was an extremely beneficial choice.
 So, I would highly recommend the team to other students of robotics or software.
-Humanoid robotics is currently a dinamically developing area, and the company is making unique, pioneering developments.”
+Humanoid robotics is currently a dynamically developing area, and the company is making unique, pioneering developments.”

 What are your plans for the future?